-And with these, what is your what what are the different test you are going to do; and another part is your cohesive non-swelling soils, and what are the test, and what is the criteria, what is the gradation criteria for cohesive non-swelling soils.
-Then last one we have finished that is your filter criteria, what should be your filter criteria, and what should be your thickness.
-Based on that means, how the filter criteria will come into picture?
-It will come into picture from the coefficient of permeability.
-What should be your coefficient of permeability you want.
+And with these what are the different test you are going to do and another part is your cohesive non swelling soils.
+What are the tests and what is the criteria, what is the gradation criteria for cohesive non swelling soils.

+Then, last one we have finished that is your filter criteria, what should be your filter criteria and what should be your thickness based on that means.
+How the filter criteria will come into picture?
+It will come into picture from the coefficient of permeability, what should be your co efficient of permeability, 1 because the main criteria for this filter criteria is your, that means you have to reduce your hydraulic gradient, hydraulic gradient.
-Because the main criteria for this filter criteria is your that means, you have to reduce your hydraulic gradient hydraulic gradient, so that the development of pore water pressure will be low down, this hydraulic gradient depending upon on how much sewage, how much water to pass through this filter.
-That means first you will have to decide your coefficient of permeability required; once you find it out coefficient of permeability, then you can find it out your filter criteria.
-This is all about your coefficient of permeability to determine the coefficient of permeability in the laboratory as well as in the field.

-And now, we will start next one is your this is interesting one, soil stiffness parameter; as far as possible, we have covered most of the laboratory test and field test, some other laboratory in field test we will also discuss later on.
-So how to interpret soil stiffness parameter from these test means, soil stiffness parameter is nothing but your E and nu; E is your modulus of elasticity, nu is your Poisson's ratio.
-How to find it out soil stiffness parameter, how to interpret for your modeling or for analysis?
+So, that the development of pure water pressure will be lower down this hydraulic gradient depending upon how much sewage, how much water to pass through this filter that means, first you will have to decide your co efficient of permeability required.
+Once you find it out coefficient of permeability then you can find it out your filter criteria.
+This is all about your co efficient of permeability to determine the co efficient of permeability in the laboratory as well as in the field.
+Now, we will start next one is your, this interesting one soil stiffness parameter.
+As far as possible we have covered most of the laboratory test and field test some other laboratory and field test we will also discuss later on.
+So, how to interpret soil stiffness parameter from this test?
+Means soil stiffness parameter is nothing, but your E and mu E is your modulus of elasticity mu is your Poisson's ratio.
+How to find it out soil stiffness parameter how to interpret for your modeling or for analysis?

-So general concept and stiffness of sand or stiffness of if I divide into two parts of the soil; one is your coarse grain, other is your fine grain, coarse grain I write it for sand, fine grained I put it as clay.
-So, generally it follows this Hooke's law; E-moduli from triaxial testing, E-modulus you can find it out from triaxial test; E modulus also you can find it out oedometer testing, oedometer testing is nothing but is your consolidation testing's.
-So examples on the particularly estimated E, we will solve the example.
-And stiffnesses of clay that means undrained clay behavior; from there we have to find it out E; drained clay behavior and examples on the estimation of E. This is the things we are going to discuss for both coarse as well fine grained soil.
+So, general concept and stiffness of sand or stiffness.
+If I divide into two parts of the soil one is your coarse grain other is your fine grain, coarse grain I write it for sand, fine grain I put it as a clay.

+So, generally it follows this Hooke's law E-moduli from triaxial testing, e modulus you can find it out from triaxial test.
+E modulus also you can find it out oedometer testing.
+Oedometer testing is nothing but is your consolidation testing.
+So, examples on the particularly estimated E with solved example and stiffness of clay that means undrained clay behavior.
+From there how to find it out E, drained clay behavior and examples on the estimation of E. This is the things we are going to discuss for both coarse as well as fine grained soil.